Types of Fuel Additives

 Depending on the producer, these pills can act as octane boosters or simple power enhancers.
 The majority offer an increase in MPG while being inexpensive to run and easy to use.

-Simply put, Clean Boost® Fuel Pills™ enhance the fuel in your car, pickup, ATV, motorcycle, boat, RV, lawnmower, snowblower, etc. combustion system without the need for any mechanical tweaks.
+Simply put, Combust® Fuel Pills™ enhance the fuel in your car, pickup, ATV, motorcycle, boat, RV, lawnmower, snowblower, etc. combustion system without the need for any mechanical tweaks.
 The engine will burn fuel more efficiently with the end result being less emissions, more power per stroke and lower fuel consumption... all in a very convenient, easy to use pill.

 Fuel Injector Cleaners